Data loading and analysis

 Plotting and analysis

-For cases not covered by the built-in live_plot and offline_plotting, you will likely prepare plots using a package like matplotlib inside a Jupyter notebook.
+For cases not covered by the built-in live_plot or offline_plotting, you will likely prepare plots using matplotlib.
 There are a few useful functions in qcodes++ to help you with this.

-• You can use the functions in qcodespp.plotting.analysis_tools to plot nice colorplots and line plots with nicely colored lines.
+• You can use the functions in qcodespp.colorplot and qcodespp.colored_traces to quickly plot decent-looking colorplots and line plots colored according to a matplotlib colormap.

 • You can use the fitting and filter functions from qcodespp.plotting.offline_plotting.fits and qcodespp.plotting.offline_plotting.filters either directly, or as inspiration for your own fitting and filtering functions.

-See API (analysis_tools, fits, filters) and/or source code to see how to use them.
+See API (analysis_tools, fits, filters) and/or source code to see how to use these functions.